AJGreaves/familyhub/README.md

 - The create account page features a simple form, where the user can input an account name, email address and password.
 The form was kept deliberately simple so that signup has minimum barriers.

-- Once the form is complete the data is sent to the backend using javascript `fetch()` and then a request is made to MongoDB to check if the user name or email address already exists in the the database.
+- Once the form is complete the data is sent to the backend using JavaScript `fetch()` and then a request is made to MongoDB to check if the user name or email address already exists in the the database.

-- If it does then a response is returned to javascript so that a response can be given to the user via modal.
+- If it does then a response is returned to JavaScript so that a response can be given to the user via modal.

 - If the user does not already exist in the database then the account is created, and a modal informing the user of successful creation of their account appears.
 In the modal a button link to the log in page is provided.